Albuquerque Personal Injury Lawyer

-Common Kinds of Personal Injury Cases in New Mexico
+Common Kinds of Personal Injury Cases in Albuquerque

 Car Accident Injuries

-Car accident claims are considered the most common personal injury claims in the U.S., with millions of Americans sustaining injuries each year.
+Car accident claims are considered the most common personal injury claims in the U.S., with millions of Americans sustaining injuries each year, injuries such as whiplash.
 The cause of the accident is often careless drivers who are distracted by their phones or drivers under the influence.
 It can sometimes be hard to prove fault, and in such cases, it’s vital for the victims to have reputable legal aid representation.

 Slip and Fall Accidents